ClickHouse/ClickHouse/docs/en/query_language/queries.rst

 The SELECT query can contain DISTINCT, GROUP BY, ORDER BY, LIMIT ...
 Note that the corresponding conversions are performed independently on each block of inserted data.
 For example, if GROUP BY is set, data is aggregated during insertion, but only within a single packet of inserted data.
 The data won't be further aggregated.
 The exception is when using an ENGINE that independently performs data aggregation, such as SummingMergeTree.

 The execution of ALTER queries on materialized views has not been fully developed, so they might be inconvenient.
+If the materialized view uses a ``TO [db.]name`` to specify a target table, it is possible to DETACH the view, ALTER the target table, and ATTACH the view again.

 Views look the same as normal tables.
 For example, they are listed in the result of the SHOW TABLES query.